nanab/Flowmeter/README.md

 For getting the value of sensor: http://"ip of pi:5000api/flowmeter/"sensor id"
 <br>
 For reseting the sensors value: http://"ip of pi":5000/api/flowmeter/"sensor id"/reset

-As it is for now there is no way of adding a reset function direct on the flowmeter in gui.
-So i have implented an Actor for reseting the value as a workaround.

-Add this under System -> Hardware settings -> Actors -> FlowmeterReset.
 <br>
 You have to enter the id of the flowmeter which you can find by using the api command http://"ip of pi":5000/api/flowmeter/list_all_sensors
 <br>